Committee on Public Information

 The Committee on Public Information (1917–1919), also known as the CPI or the Creel Committee, was an independent agency of the government of the United States under the Wilson administration created to influence public opinion to support the US in World War I, in particular, the US home front.

 In just over 26 months (from April 14, 1917, to June 30, 1919) it used every medium available to create enthusiasm for the war effort and to enlist public support against the foreign and perceived domestic attempts to stop America's participation in the war.
 It is a notable example of propaganda in the United States.

 Organizational history

 Establishment

 President Woodrow Wilson (the 28th president) established the Committee on Public Information (CPI) through Executive Order 2594 on April 13, 1917.
 The committee consisted of George Creel (chairman) and as ex officio members the Secretaries of: State (Robert Lansing), War (Newton D. Baker), and the Navy (Josephus Daniels).
 The CPI was the first state bureau covering propaganda in the history of the United States.

 Creel urged Wilson to create a government agency to coordinate "not propaganda as the Germans defined it, but propaganda in the true sense of the word, meaning the 'propagation of faith.'"
 He was a journalist with years of experience on the Denver Post and the Rocky Mountain News before accepting Wilson's appointment to the CPI.
 He had a contentious relationship with Secretary Lansing.
+The CPI employed a groundbreaking multimedia campaign that influenced public opinion with widespread, consistent messaging.
+Its methods included: Four-Minute Men: 75,000 volunteers who gave short, patriotic speeches in public venues, such as movie theaters, to millions of Americans.
+Posters and Advertising: A Division of Pictorial Publicity created thousands of striking posters, including James Montgomery Flagg's iconic "Uncle Sam Wants YOU," to encourage enlistment, war bond sales, and conservation.
+Films: The Division of Films produced feature-length movies and weekly newsreels for cinemas nationwide, often portraying German soldiers in a villainous light.
+Publications: The CPI distributed millions of pamphlets, news releases, and a daily newspaper, the Official Bulletin, to frame the narrative around the war.
+Censorship: The committee worked with the Post Office to censor "seditious" or anti-war materials, effectively controlling the flow of information.